BrenPatF/Sandbox/knapsack/README.md

 SQL> @install_knapsack
 ```
 ## Knapsack problems
-The problem in general is to maximise profit from packing items (from a set of n items) into m containers while respecting capacity limits on the containers.
+The problem in general is to maximise profit from packing items, from a set of n items, into m containers while respecting capacity limits on the containers.
 The difficulty of the problem arises from the number of possible combinations increasing exponentially with problem size.
-The number of assignments of n items into m containers, disregarding capacity limits, is easily seen to be:
+The number of assignments of n items into m containers, disregarding capacity limits, is:

 <img src="CodeCogsEqn_pack_3.png">

+This can be seen by noting that the number is that for the number of ways choosing one container, or none, for each of n items independently.

 ### One-knapsack problem
 In the blog mentioned above I look at a simple example problem having four items, with a weight limit of 9, as shown below: